farahhuifanyang/ML4SA/README.md

 - State-of-the-Art Methods: Some machine learning libraries and models for audio transformation include:
   - Essentia: An open-source library for audio analysis and transformation, providing a wide range of audio processing algorithms and tools.
   - Spleeter: A library developed by Deezer that uses deep learning to perform source separation, allowing users to separate vocals, drums, and other sound sources from mixed audio.
+- ML techniques explained
+  - Time-domain and Frequency-domain Manipulation: Machine learning techniques can be used to manipulate audio signals in both the time domain and frequency domain.
+    - Time Stretching and Pitch Shifting: These techniques modify the speed and pitch of audio signals without changing the overall content.
+They are commonly used in audio editing and music production.
+    - Spectral Processing: Spectral processing techniques operate on the frequency domain representation of audio signals.
+They can be used for tasks like noise reduction, audio effects, and source separation.

+  - Source Separation: Source separation techniques aim to separate individual sound sources from a mixture, such as isolating vocals from music.
+Deep learning models, including recurrent neural networks and convolutional neural networks, have been utilized to improve the accuracy and quality of source separation.
+  - Audio Style Transfer: Style transfer techniques allow for the transformation of audio signals into different styles or genres.
+By leveraging machine learning models, it is possible to modify the characteristics of audio, such as changing the timbre or adding specific musical attributes.